gnzsnz/ib-gateway-docker/README.md

     $ docker-compose up

-After about ~30s the following ports will be ready for usage on the container and docker host:
+After image is donwloaded, container is started + 30s, the following ports will be ready for usage on the container and docker host:

 | Port | Description                                |
 | ---- | ------------------------------------------ |